 GenScript is currently our majority shareholder, and after this offering is completed, we will continue to be controlled by GenScript.
 Upon the closing of this offering, GenScript will beneficially own approximately % of the voting power of our outstanding share capital, or approximately % if the underwriters exercise their option to purchase additional common shares in full.
 These ownership percentages do not reflect the potential purchase of ADSs in this offering by GenScript.
 Therefore, even after this offering, GenScript will have the ability to substantially influence us and exert significant control through this ownership position.
 For example, GenScript and its shareholders may be able to control elections of directors, issuance of equity, including to our employees under equity incentive plans, amendments of our organizational documents, or approval of any merger, amalgamation, sale of assets or other major corporate transaction.
-GenScript's interests may not always coincide with our corporate interests or the interests of other shareholders, and it may exercise its voting and other rights in a manner with which you may not agree or that may not be in the best interests of our other shareholders.
+GenScript's interests may not always coincide with our corporate interests or the interests of other shareholders.
 Further, there may be changes to the management or ownership of GenScript that could impact GenScript's interests in a way that may not coincide with our corporate interests or the interests of other shareholders.
 So long as GenScript continues to own a significant amount of our equity, it will continue to be able to strongly influence and effectively control our decisions.